Toward quantum-safe scalable networks: an open, standards-aware key management framework: Introduction

 \IEEEPARstart{A}{s} quantum technologies evolve, Quantum Key Distribution (QKD) stands as a leading technology for securing communications with unconditional security \cite{scarani2009security}.
 Unlike classical cryptographic mechanisms that rely on computational assumptions, QKD is based on quantum mechanics to generate cryptographic keys with information-theoretic security.

 While the typical application scenario of QKD is point-to-point by nature, QKD networks interconnect multiple nodes over broader areas, enabling key delivery beyond direct optical links.
 However, the scalability of such networks remains a challenge, especially as the number of users, links, loops, and relay hops increase.
+Addressing scalability requires architectural solutions for network control and infrastructure integration strategies that reduce deployment complexity \cite{li2025integration}.

 QKD networks typically comprise two components.
 First, simple QKD nodes (white circles in Figure~\ref{fig:qkd_network}), each with a single QKD module and its associated Key Management System (KMS) responsible for managing, storing, synchronizing, and serving key retrievals.
 Second, trusted relay nodes (black circles in Figure~\ref{fig:qkd_network}), which host multiple QKD modules and KMS instances.
 These nodes serve as intermediaries, relaying keys across multiple hops to create virtual QKD links between non-directly connected endpoints.